The Gulfcoast Eye Care Doctors have either authored or reviewed and approved this content.

 Cataract SurgerySurgery & Recovery

-Gulfcoast Eye Care is committed to improving vision and eye health for patients in the Tampa Bay and St. Petersburg area.
+Gulfcoast Eye Care is committed to improving vision and eye health for patients in the Pinellas Park and Palm Harbor areas.
 Our board certified cataract surgeon, Dr. Michael Manning, specializes in diagnosing and treating cataracts and he is highly experienced in advanced cataract surgery techniques.

 A cataract is a very common eye condition that affects over 24 million Americans.
 Cataracts occur when the eye’s natural lens hardens and becomes cloudy.
 This can reduce the ability of the lens to properly pass light to the retina and result in a range of visual symptoms.
 Cataracts frequently develop with age, but less commonly may affect younger people as a result of a congenital defect or an injury.